The Importance of Regular Fire Alarm System Maintenance – Protecting Lives Through Prevention

 • Visual inspection of control panels

-• Verify primary power supply
+• Primary power supply testing

-• Complete system testing
+• Complete system testing (all devices)

 • Battery load testing